SumYg/ElephantFormer/README.md

 *   **Prediction Accuracy:** All 4 components of the move `(fx, fy, tx, ty)` are correctly predicted for a given step.
 *   **Perplexity:** Can be calculated for each head or as a combined measure.
-*   **Win Rate:** Assess performance by playing against existing Chinese chess agents.
+*   **Win Rate:** Assess performance by playing against existing Elephant Chess agents.

 ---